nickrusso42518/racc/README.md

 output in a flat text file, and archives the entire "run" in an archive file for easy copying to management stations via SCP.
 It is generally used for configuration backups, hardware inventory, and license information.
+The tool also supports automatic generation of file content hashes, helping to determine configuration drift across collection batches.

 > Contact information:\
 > Email:    njrusmc@gmail.com\